 It is a question of faith in the absence of facts.
-Participants in the event have died, committed suicide, or told survivors what they saw, or did.
+Participants in the event have died, committed suicide, or told survivors what they saw, or did, or knew.

 The explosion of technology, after 1947, is significant.
-The automobile is barely invented.
-Television is barely into living rooms.
-Then, after 1947, you get exponential scientific and atomic breakthroughs.
+The automobile was still a youngster on the block..
+Television was barely into living rooms of the most wealthy.
+Then, after 1947, you get exponential scientific breakthroughs.

 What our government is working on, in secret, is beyond this planet.